SusanAlexFSD/RecipeApp/README.md

 Users sign in through Clerk.

-Protected application routes use Clerk middleware and server-side authentication to control access to the application.
+Protected application routes use authentication to control access to the application and ensure users can only access their own client data.

 ### 2. Client Creation